-- Capital funding sought to deliver the Kent & Medway Medical School (KMMS) - a centre to house medical education and research activity across two sites at Canterbury Christ Church University and the University of Kent. - The project will deliver 200 students per annum.
+- Capital funding sought to deliver the Kent & Medway Medical School (KMMS) a centre to house medical education and research activity across two sites at Canterbury Christ Church University and the University of Kent. - The project will support 200 student learners per annum.
 The local impact of this is uncertain as leakage of students has not been considered, a significant number of students could leave the area to find employment elsewhere once they have completed their studies.